Sidmaz666/markgit/README.md

 # markgit

-Use Github Repo as a Database to Store Markdown Files.
-Retrieve, Create, Update, and Delete Markdown Files and Folders.
-Get the List of Markdown Files From a Repo.
+Use Github Repo as a Database to Store Files.
+Retrieve, Create, Update, and Delete Markdown, JSON, and Image Files and Folders.
+Get the List of Files From a Repo.
 Supports both **public** and **private** repositories with token authentication.

 # Usage